Anxiety, Phobias, Panic Attacks - Hypnosis, Hypnotherapy & NLP in Auckland NZ with Dave Gilbert PhD

 Anxiety is a common problem.
 It can be free floating or relate to some specific situation.
 For some people the symptoms come and go, for others they are more persistent.
 Symptoms can range from mild to severe and debilitating; the can include tension in stomach, rapid heart rate, shortness of breath, dry mouth sweating, tense muscles, feeling dizzy, overly alert, and finding it hard to focus and concentrate.

 A phobia is an excessive and irrational fear.
 Phobias can make people avoid certain situations or activities, and disrupt their normal pattern of life.
-Clients have been to see me with a wide range of phobias including fear of flying, heights, injections, needles, blood, social phobia (including public speaking or eating in public, going to the toilet, being anxious), driving, driving over bridges, diving, birds, going in lifts, closed spaces, open spaces, visits to the dentist or doctor, operations etc. There feedback from a couple of clients on the What Clients Say page.
+Clients have been to see me with a wide range of phobias including fear of flying, heights, injections, needles, blood, social phobia (including public speaking or eating in public, going to the toilet, being anxious), driving, driving over bridges, diving, birds, going in lifts, closed spaces, open spaces, visits to the dentist or doctor, operations, water (boats, swimming, sharks) etc. There feedback from a couple of clients on the What Clients Say page.

 Panic attacks can occur without any specific trigger or cause, or may be in response to a particular situation such as driving over a bridge.
 Clients have reported sudden fear, palpitations, pounding heart, sweating, hyperventilation, feeling dizzy, feeling dissociated, and sometimes fear of dying.